Venice:

 The Naval Museum comprises

-20th century we also see exhibits from the Great
+From the 20th century we also see exhibits from the Great

 War and World War II, models of Armoured Motor Torpedo Boats (MAS)